This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The week before your surgery:

 - You may need blood or urine tests before your surgery.
 You may also need x-rays, a CT scan, or an MRI of your spine.
-Talk to your healthcare provider about these or other tests you may need.
-Write down the date, time, and location for each test.

 The night before your surgery: